 Kuflink are a P2P lending platform which offer investments in UK property development deals.
-What makes them different is that they invest 20% into each loan on a first-loss basis, reducing the risk to investors.
-Note that this 20% just applies to the ‘self select’ (manual investing) loans, with only 5% on the automated investment product.
+What makes them different is that they invest up to 20% into each loan on a first-loss basis, reducing the risk to investors.
+Note that this maximum of 20% just applies to the ‘self select’ (manual investing) loans, with only 5% on the automated investment product.
 Investments are between 6 and 12 months, and offer up to around 7.2% gross (i.e. if there are no defaults).
 They’ve now funded over £9 million in investments via their platform.

 Expected Returns: 3.99% to 7.2%.
 The 3.99% is a 1 year fixed rate automated investment, the 7.2% the max self-select investment.

 Provision Fund: Not exactly, but a 5% to 20% 1st loss on each loan

 Sell Out: Yes (Secondary market added Feb 2019)

 Cashback: Yes: £100-£250 for a £500+ investment within 24 hours via this referral link.
 Although elsewhere the cashback offer has been reduced to £50, Kuflink have confirmed that current/future sign-ups via P2Pblog will still receive the original £100 amount.

 Kuflink Investment Review

 I was attracted to try out Kuflink for 2 reasons:

 - The 5%-20% first loss investment from the platform into each loan and lower LTV’s